-Apples are one of most incredible ingredient to bake with.
-Not only do they add a subtle sweetness to everything from dessert to breakfast pastries, they also stand up to the heat of the oven so well.
-To honor this all-star fruit and give it the spotlight it deserves, here is a list of tastiest apple dessert recipes and breakfast bites.
-The common thread between them all?
-They’re crazy easy and call for minimal ingredients.
+In my opinion, I think apples are one of most incredible ingredients to bake with.
+Not only do they add a subtle sweetness to everything from dessert to breakfast pastries, but they also stand up to the heat of the oven so well.
+I really am obsessed with cooking/baking with them, so, to give them the honor they deserve, here is a list of my 12 best desserts to make with apples.
+And in true Momsdish style, they’re all crazy easy and call for minimal ingredients.

-• Soak bland apples in apple cider or apple juice.
-Did you pick up a batch of bland apples and are feeling low?
+• Soak bland apples in apple cider or apple juice: Did you pick up a batch of bland apples?
 Don’t fret.
 Bring them back to life by slicing them and soaking them in apple cider or juice for up to 30 minutes.
-This will not only enhance their flavor, but it will also keep them from browning.
+Not only does this enhance their flavor, but it also keeps them from browning.

-• Invest in a solid apple corer or slicer.
-Slicing apples with a knife can be tedious – especially when you’re working with several pounds.
-To cut down on prep time, invest in a good apple corer or apple slicer.
+• Invest in a solid apple corer or slicer: Slicing apples with a knife can be tedious – especially when you’re working with several pounds.
+Therefore, to cut down on prep time, invest in a good apple corer or apple slicer.

 A Quick Guide on Apples